tristanaburns/markdown-forge/requirements/ad-hoc-prompts.md

 # Markdown Forge - Development Instructions

-## Actions for AI Assistantv
+## Actions for AI Assistant

 # Pre-requisite
 Before starting any development work, thoroughly review the current entire chat history and previous chat histories to ensure you understand the context and the progress of the project.
 This step is mandatory to maintain consistency and avoid duplication of effort.
+Then, review the following files:
+- `@project-requirements.md`
+-  `@project-plan.md`
+- `@README.md`
+- `@/app/README.md`
+- `@/backend/README.md`

 1. Continue executing the tasks and instructions in the `@project-plan.md` file, following the defined phases and implementation steps.